 Laurence Banville: “Reed, so you are familiar with this case at St. Thomas Aquinas?”

 Reed Martens: “Yes, I currently represent one of the survivors of abuse in this case and my office is currently receiving calls from others who are seeking help with how to deal with this horrific case of abuse that’s happened here in Kansas”.

-Laurence Banville: “For our readers, the lawsuit filed talks about missing warnings signs and alleged “grooming behavior”.
+Laurence Banville: “For our readers, the sexual abuse lawsuit filed talks about missing warnings signs and alleged “grooming behavior”.
 In your experience, what are those signs that should the school have taken action, would have prevented this from becoming so widespread?”

 Laurence Banville: “How is your firm currently helping families of children that are victims of Heidesch?”

-Reed Martens: “We have established a helpline at our Abuse Guardians center that families can call to get their questions answered.
+Reed Martens: “We have established a helpline at our Abuse Guardians center that families can call to get their detailed questions answered.
 That number is (866) 577-2786. “

 Read our related posts.

 Mr. Banville is a personal injury attorney who has experience in handling auto accidents, work injuries, medical malpractice, dog bites, slip and falls, and representing survivors and victims of sexual abuse.
 Mr. Banville is affiliated with law firms in Pennsylvania, New York, New Jersey, Delaware, D.C., and Maryland.
 Justice Guardians